SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/README.md

 ![diagram](./docs/diagram.svg)

-Depicted from the diagram above, ones can see the pipeline is organized in layers of tables, generally going top down, from `lookup`-tier (in gray) and `manual`-tier (in green) tables to `imported`-tier (in purple) and `computed`-tier (in red) tables.
+From the diagram above, we can see that the pipeline is organized in layers of tables, going top down, from `lookup`-tier (in gray) and `manual`-tier (in green) tables to `imported`-tier (in purple) and `computed`-tier (in red) tables.

 Such is also the way the data flows through the pipeline, by a combination of ingestion and